Campaign Approach to Reaching Asian American, Native Hawaiian, Pacific Islander (AANHPI) Audiences

 Key Activities and Metrics to Date

-The Campaign engaged 77 community-based partners, including nonprofit and community-based organizations involved in community development, direct social services, coalition building, health care and provision, cultural preservation, and civic engagement.
+The Campaign has engaged 80 partners, including nonprofit and community-based organizations involved in community development, direct social services, coalition building, health care and provision, cultural preservation, and civic engagement.

-The Campaign provided AANHPI-language user guide toolkits to help partners and other in-language individuals navigate the vaccines.gov website.
+The Campaign provides AANHPI-language user guide toolkits to help partners and other in-language individuals navigate the vaccines.gov website.

-Partner organizations serve general AANHPI audiences and 24 AANHPI subsegments: Pan Asian, Native Hawaiian, Chinese, Vietnamese, Korean, Japanese, Filipino, Laotian, Khmer, Cambodian, Thai, Hmong, Gujarati, Punjabi, Urdu, Hindi, Bangla, Nepali, Samoan, Chamorro, Marshallese, Tongan, Fijian, and Pohnpeian.
+Partner organizations serve general AANHPI audiences and 24 AANHPI subsegments and languages: Pan-Asian, Native Hawaiian, Chinese, Vietnamese, Korean, Japanese, Filipino, Laotian, Khmer, Cambodian, Thai, Hmong, Gujarati, Punjabi, Urdu, Hindi, Bangla, Nepali, Samoan, Chamorro, Marshallese, Tongan, Fijian, and Pohnpeian.

-- In-Person Local Activations: A number of partners have integrated messaging and materials into existing programs that target community centers, businesses, and churches to promote vaccine education.
+- In-Person Local Activations: Several partners have integrated messaging and materials into existing programs that target community centers, businesses, and churches to promote vaccine and booster education.

-- Direct Mailers: Community partners have sent out direct mailers with Campaign information for local Native Hawaiian, Cambodian, and Thai communities.
+- Direct Mailers: Community partners have sent out direct mailers with Campaign information for local Native Hawaiian, Cambodian, Filipino, and Thai communities, among others.

-- Ongoing Community Services: Local community centers host in-person workshops and food banks as part of regular programming, including Campaign messaging and branding to encourage vaccination and vaccination partnerships with local pharmacies.
-In-language support is provided in both Vietnamese and Chinese.
+- Ongoing Community Services: Local community centers hosted vaccine clinics, in-person workshops, and food banks as part of regular programming, including sharing Campaign messaging and branding in-language to encourage vaccinations and boosters.

-- Phone and Text Banks: Local and national partners, such as APIAVote, have conducted in-language phone and text-banking by contacting individual community members to promote vaccines.gov and to provide vaccine appointment support.
+- Phone and Text Banks: Local and national partners have conducted in-language phone and text banking by contacting individual community members to promote vaccines.gov and to provide vaccine appointment support.

-- Social and Digital Engagement: Most partner organizations are leveraging some form of social media platforms or communication via proprietary contact lists to encourage vaccination and to drive traffic to vaccines.gov.
+- Social and Digital Engagement: Most partner organizations are leveraging social media or email lists to encourage vaccination and to drive traffic to vaccines.gov.

-- Content Creation: Partners create PSAs or other social media content that include in-language CTAs to get vaccinated by doctors within the AANHPI communities.
+- Content Creation: Partners created PSAs and social media content that included in-language CTAs to get vaccinated by doctors within the AANHPI communities.

 - Media Partnerships: Partners have leveraged existing relationships with local media outlets to promote in-culture and in-language We Can Do This messaging to address vaccine hesitancy in the Filipino community.

-- The Campaign engaged trusted voices among AANHPI audiences to promote messaging and the importance of vaccination alongside event promotion via key partners, including the American Association of Retired Persons (AARP), the Dear Asian Americans podcast, Gold House, and International Secret Agents.
+- The Campaign engaged trusted voices among AANHPI audiences to promote messaging on the importance of vaccination alongside event promotion via key partners, including AARP, the Dear Asian Americans podcast, Gold House, and International Secret Agents.

-- User experience testing improved the experience for in-language callers for vaccines.gov seeking a vaccine appointment.
+- User experience (UX) testing improved the experience for in-language callers to vaccines.gov seeking a vaccine appointment.
 Testers called the vaccine language lines to assess the quality of in-language assistance and provided multiple rounds of feedback to increase hotline effectiveness.

 Key Activities and Metrics

-The Campaign seeks to unify AANHPI audiences with a common cause while addressing specific needs by subsegments:
+The Campaign is seeking to unify AANHPI audiences around a common cause while addressing specific needs by subsegments:

-- Comprehensive hyperlocal-to-national paid advertising tailored to reach hesitant AANHPI subpopulations across multiple channels, including TV, print, radio, digital, social, and alternative out-of-home, gaining more than 1.2 billion impressions in 50 Designated Market Areas (DMA) to date.
+- Comprehensive hyperlocal-to-national paid advertising tailored to reach hesitant AANHPI subpopulations across multiple channels, including TV, print, radio, digital, social, and alternative out-of-home (OOH), have gained more than 1.4 billion impressions in 50 designated market areas (DMA) to date.

-- Advertising in more than 500 independently owned local and hyperlocal ethnic media outlets, with more than 30% added value secured and all culturally relevant.
+- The Campaign advertised in more than 550 independently owned local and hyperlocal ethnic media outlets, with nearly 30% added value secured and all culturally relevant.
 Advertisements are in English and AANHPI languages, including Chinese (simplified and traditional, Cantonese and Mandarin), Hindi, Japanese, Korean, Tagalog, Vietnamese, and Pacific Islander languages, such as Chamorro, Chuukese, Fijian, Marshallese, Palauan, Pohnpeian, Samoan, and Tongan.

-- AANHPI TV ads purchased from 175 local, independent TV outlets in 19 markets.
+- The Campaign purchased AANHPI TV ads from 175 local, independent TV outlets in 19 markets.

-- Trusted voices, such as radio DJ personalities, within target markets for more effective messaging and education.
+- The Campaign used trusted voices, such as radio DJ personalities, within target markets for more effective messaging and education.

-- Building Vaccine Confidence, the Campaign’s advertising push, included TV, radio, newspaper, digital and social media for this audience, initially focusing on seniors as the first eligible for vaccinations, then targeting health navigators—the healthcare decision makers in families, young adults, and now parents of children eligible for vaccination.
+- Building Vaccine Confidence, the Campaign’s advertising push, included TV, radio, newspaper, digital, and social media for this audience, initially focusing on older adults as the group first eligible for the vaccines, then targeting health navigators (the health care decision-makers in families), young adults, and now parents of children eligible for vaccination.
 Tailored ads for Boosters are also part of the Campaign.
-Ads appear in English and 14 AANHPI languages.
+Ads have appeared in English and 14 AANHPI languages.

 Key Activities and Metrics

-- Attended by 113 media outlets across multiple languages and multiple channels.
+- The briefing was attended by 113 media outlets across multiple languages and multiple channels.

-- Resulted in 170 stories, gaining nearly 14 million impressions.
+- The briefing resulted in 170 stories, gaining nearly 14 million impressions.